OSSimulation/iOS-artwork/README.md

 This will read all the PNGs in the `import_directory` directory and place them in the file named `created_artwork_file.artwork`.
 Again, easy!

 You may wonder why you have to supply the *original* `.artwork` file in this example.
-The reason is that in iOS, the artwork files sometimes contain extra data that is *not* image data.
-And of course it is important to keep this data around.
-So we only use the original `.artwork` file for *reading* in this example -- of course, we never write to it!
+That's because the images we import to the newly created `.artwork` must have the same dimensions and color space as the original -- otherwise iOS is likely to be unhappy with you.

 ### VERSION HISTORY

-    v1.4 04/15/2012 - (CURRENT) Support iOS 5.1
+    v1.5 09/21/2012 - (CURRENT) Support iOS6.0.0!
+Major rewrite to support multiple styles of artwork file. v1.4 04/15/2012 - Support iOS 5.1
     v1.3 10/05/2011 - Support iOS 5!!!
     v1.2 10/04/2011 - fix major issues with premultiplied alpha and greyscale packaged images. support image flags. fix bugs in create. v1.1  8/21/2011 - fix problems with the 4.3.2 artwork files (and update them to 4.3.3)